spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 - this has only been tested on Windows 10 Pro, your mileage my vary
 - this was tested on a single CPU Desktop machine, your mileage may vary.
-- If you experience issues with the plug please submit an issue with a saved copy of your Open Hardware Monitor report (File -> Save Report), and it will be reviewed as time permits
+- If you experience issues with the plugin please submit an issue with a saved copy of your Open Hardware Monitor report (File -> Save Report), and it will be reviewed as time permits

 ## Built With